SetareBehzadi/csr-exam/README.md

 ## About Csr

-this project implement with laravel 10 and mysql ... you can watch apis in this address: http://127.0.0.1:8000/request-docs
+this project implement with laravel 10 and mysql ... n this project we use rakutentech/laravel-request-docs for apis. you can watch apis in this address: http://127.0.0.1:8000/request-docs

 ## About Guest And Users